charlotteforte/testprojet/PROJECT_OVERVIEW.md

 - **Explicit React Imports**: Added explicit React imports to all components to ensure proper hook functionality

 ## Current State
-The project now includes a multi-page structure with a home page and a destinations page.
-The destinations page features a grid of travel destinations with details like price, duration, rating, and activities.
-Each destination card animates into view as the user scrolls down the page, and the page includes filter buttons for different types of travel experiences.
-The navigation has been updated to support routing between pages.
+The project now includes a multi-page structure with a home page, destinations page, and about page.
+The destinations page features a grid of travel destinations with details like price, duration, rating, and activities, with functional filtering options for different types of travel experiences.
+The about page provides information about the company's story, team members, and core values, all with smooth animations as the user scrolls.
+The navigation has been updated to support routing between all pages.